NPetersenDK/IsoToMKV/README.md

 ## Disclaimer:
 1) I'm not a part of the MakeMKV Team and therefore don't own any rights to their software.
 I recommend going to their community website for help.
 You can support MakeMKV by buying their software here: https://www.makemkv.com/buy/
-2) I do not support this script, but you are more than welcome to make an issue and maybe i'll look into it.
+2) I do not support this script, but you are more than welcome to make an issue and maybe I'll look into it.

 ## License
 This project is licensed under the MIT License, therefore a copyright notice is required to be given.